 - Container Planting

 Planting & Growing

 Red Valerian will grow to be about 32 inches tall at maturity, with a spread of 24 inches.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is particular about its soil conditions, with a strong preference for poor, alkaline soils.
 It is somewhat tolerant of urban pollution.
 This species is not originally from North America.

 Red Valerian is a fine choice for the garden, but it is also a good selection for planting in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.

 This Plant Library is for informational purposes only.
 We may or may not carry the items listed.
 During many times of the year, we may carry many more plants in our store than are listed in the Plant Library.
 Please contact us directly at 303-690-4722 or visit our store for current availability and for assistance.